SKU Compass vs Stocky: The Honest Comparison for Multi-Channel Brands (2026)

 Software-only → all tools qualify.

-Software + analyst → only SKU Compass Tier 2 ($1,997/mo) includes a human reviewing your restocks.
+Software + analyst → only SKU Compass’s Partner tier (+$1,997/mo on top of usage) includes a human reviewing your restocks.
 Everyone else is software-only.

 What’s your monthly software budget for inventory specifically?

-$300+/mo with multi-channel → SKU Compass or Inventory Planner.
+$300+/mo with multi-channel → SKU Compass at higher order volume or Inventory Planner.

 The honest switching cost